scholzj/demo-jug-berlin-brandenburg-2019/README.md

 # Developing and running Kafka based applications on Kubernetes

-This is the repository with the demo from the JUB Berlin-BRandenburg on 18th June 2019.
+This is the repository with the demo from the JUB Berlin-Brandenburg on 18th June 2019.

 ## Slides

-TODO: SLides can be found [here](http://here).
+Slides can be found [here](https://docs.google.com/presentation/d/1rGefQ-CrJMYIlCwoKzXH0fBrUqdBoESq3UcYaCxCa3Q/edit?usp=sharing).

 ## Demo